shyrodgau/imbraw2dng/README.md

 ### Internationalization

 The current supported langauges are english (EN) and german (DE).
 If you save the html file with a name change to imbraw2dng_XX.html where XX is the language shortcut, it will open the page directly in that language.
-If you want to contribute to translating, get in contact!
+If you want to contribute to translating, look [here](https://shyrodgau.github.io/imbraw2dng/translations.xls) and get in contact!

 ## Usage